chainer/chainer/chainerx_cc/README.md

 $ make
 ```

-Like Python binding, CUDA support is enabled by default.
+Again, CUDA support is enabled by default.

 To install headers and the library, run: